yashdoescoding/YashK_BSE_Template_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-My project is a 2-joint robotic arm.
+My project is a 3-joint robotic arm.
 It has a rotating base, an elbow joint, a wrist joint, and two fingers for grabbing and releasing objects.
-Additionally, it has an Arduino Nano board, a Nano shield, a 9-volt battery power supply, and a double joystick controller.
-Due to the fact that the default batteries were two 18650 batteries, I had to use a different nanoshield than the default project.
-A nanoboard is a microcontroller that can memorize inputs and can be programmed to interact with sensors, lights, motors, and other devices, such as your smartphone.
-The Nano shield is an extension of the nanoboard which connects directly into the nanoboard and offers extra connectivity for wires and power supplies.
-The robot is moved by servos, motors with wires that attach to the nano shield to communicate with the Nano board.
-Essentially, inputs from the controller are sent to the Nano board, which communicate with the servos to move the robot.
+It also includes an Arduino Nano board, a Nano shield, a 9-volt battery power supply, and a double joystick controller.
+Since the default batteries for the project are two 18650 cells, I had to use a different Nano shield than the one originally intended.

+The Nano board is a microcontroller that can store inputs and be programmed to interact with sensors, lights, motors, and other devices, similar to what you'd find in a smartphone.
+The shield is an extension that plugs directly into the board and provides additional ports for wiring and power.
+The robot is moved by servo motors, which are connected to the shield and receive commands from the Nano board.
+In short, inputs from the joysticks are sent to the Nano, which then controls the servos to move the robotic arm.

-I faced a variety of challenges during this first milestone.
-Firstly, I had to improvise by using a different Nano shield and power supply than the base project.
-Secondly, I have some issues with the code in which the servos suddenly jolt back whenever I run the program, and there is also limited motion with the robot's first joint.
+I faced a few challenges during this first milestone.
+First, I had to improvise by using a different Nano shield and power supply than the default project setup.
+Second, I’m currently dealing with some issues in the code.
+Specifically, the servos jolt back suddenly when I start the program, and there’s limited motion in the robot's first joint.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.